-Having done all my shopping, I passed by the bargain bin before heading for the till, and spotted a whole sea bream all nicely packed up, with a whole day and a half to go before its sell by date and a decent amount knocked off the price.
-I couldn't resist buying it, despite having never cooked or eaten one before.
+I'd done all my shopping and passed by the 'bargain bin' before heading for the till, and spotted a whole sea bream all nicely packed up, with a whole day and a half to go before its sell by date and a decent amount knocked off the price.
+I couldn't refuse the offer despite having never cooked or eaten one before.
 I think it was the child in me because it looked shiny and tempting.

 This was new to me and rather special, so I didn't want to just throw it in the frying pan like I would with a mackeral.
-I wanted to be able to show it off - even if only to my partner - and not just present a pile of fish flesh which could be any old fish.
+I wanted to be able to show it off - even if only to my partner - and not just offer a pile of fish flesh which could be any old fish.